mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 #### Desktop \(business computer\)

 Desktops may be requested alongside a laptop for **engineering** roles.
 To request a desktop, email a request to your manager with the subject `Desktop for Approval`.
 Include IT for approval tracking by cc'ing daniel.sischy@mattermost.com.
-If your manager approves, a request should be sent to Chris Overton, VP of Engineering, for budget review and need.
+If your manager approves, a request should be sent to Joram Wilander, Director of Engineering, for budget review and need.
 If you receive both approvals, you may formally request a desktop through the [Desktop Request Form](https://docs.google.com/forms/d/e/1FAIpQLSe2_21Jllo8kztsnhhF_Xre9iOiPoeELUWwYziCDB25y68Wpw/viewform).
 Estimated delivery time will be communicated by IT once the order has been placed, but expect on average 1-4 week delivery window.

 We offer three desktop options.
 The specifications below are those we believe are needed for you to do your best work at Mattermost, but they are not a hard ceiling.
 If you need upgraded specifications, outline them within the [Desktop Request Form](https://docs.google.com/forms/d/e/1FAIpQLSe2_21Jllo8kztsnhhF_Xre9iOiPoeELUWwYziCDB25y68Wpw/viewform).

 * **Mac:**
-  * 27-inch iMac
+  * Mac Studio
-  * 10th Gen Intel Core i7 Processor \(8-core, 3.8Ghz, turbo boost up to 5.0Ghz\)
+  * M1 Ultra \(20-core CPU, 48-core GPU, 32-core Neural Engine\)
-  * 32GB 2666Mhz DDR4 memory
+  * 64GB unified memory
-  * Radeon Pro 5500 XT 8GB GDDR6
-  * 512GB SSD Storage
+  * 1TB SSD storage
 * **Windows:**
-  * Windows 10 Pro
+  * Windows 11 Pro
-  * 10th Gen Intel Core i7-10700k processor \(8-core, 3.8Ghz, 16M Cache, turbo boost up to 5.1Ghz\)
+  * 13th Gen Intel Core i9-1390 \(24-core, 32M Cache, 2.0 GHz to 5.2 GHz\)
-  * 32GB 2933Mhz DDR4 memory
+  * 32GB 4800Mhz DDR5 memory
-  * GeForce RTX 2060
-  * 512GB PCIe M.2 SSD + 1TB SATA 7200 RPM HDD
+  * 1TB M.2 PCIe NVMe
 * **Linux:**
-  * Ubuntu 18.04
+  * Ubuntu 20.04
-  * Intel Xeon Silver 4215R 3.2 Ghz \(8-core, 11MB Cache, turbo boost up to 4.0Ghz\)
+  * Intel Xeon Silver 4216 \(16-core, 22MB Cache, 2.10 GHz to 3.20 GHz\)
   * 32GB 2666Mhz DDR4 memory
-  * Radeon Pro WX 2100
-  * 256GB PCIe M.2 SSD + 1TB SATA 7200 RPM HDD
+  * 1 TB M.2, PCIe NVMe

 As with other computer devices, once your desktop is received, you're required to register it by completing an [Asset Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSfesCJ-XMvXjBxeAYJxvzzbvZHnSv2rH9I48IioJrURNhd7Eg/viewform).
 This step should be completed within 5 business days after your desktop was received.